 For his contribution to that very first Number One record, Frank was given a $25 bonus by Dorsey.
 But the song was a breakthrough for him, and you can't put a price on that.
 Not long after, the band were given a cameo in a movie called Las Vegas Nights (a novel concept in late 1940), so he got to sing it on the big screen.
 On the day they recorded it, Bing Crosby swung by the studio.
 "This Sinatra," he said afterwards.
 "Tommy, I think you've got something there."

-Frank re-recorded "I'll Never Smile Again" in a very dark version with Gordon Jenkins in the Fifties, and again in the Sixties and Seventies, and sang it now and again more or less up to the end.
-Even as a young man, he understood the song's power.
+Frank re-recorded "I'll Never Smile Again" in a very dark version with Gordon Jenkins in the Fifties, and again in the Sixties and Seventies.
+But even as a young man he understood the song's power.

 When Sinatra died in 1998 it was one of the first CDs the disc-jockeys reached for: when you're feeling bereaved, "I'll Never Smile Again" is just about the last word, especially for those who felt that, with Sinatra's passing, the golden age of popular song slipped a little further into the past, the golden age of Rodgers & Hart, of Berlin and Porter - and yes, of a Toronto stockbroker's wife, Ruth Lowe: